noincent/chess-plus/README.md

 To use your own LLM, modify the `get_llm_chain(engine, temperature, base_uri=None)` function and add your LLM in `run/langchain_utils.py`.

+## Using Chat Features

+To interact with the system using chat:

+1. **Start a chat session**:
+    ```bash
+    python interface.py --mode chat
+    ```

+2. **Ask questions naturally**, for example:
+    - "Show me all employees in the Sales department"
+    - "How many of them were hired last year?"
+    - "What's the average salary?"

+The system will maintain context across questions and provide formatted responses.

-## Citation
+## Attribution

-If you use CHESS-Plus in your research, please cite:
+This project is based on the original CHESS framework.
+If you use this enhanced version in your research, please cite both this repository and the original CHESS paper:

 ```bibtex
 @article{talaei2024chess,